tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL MySQL 版/快速入门/InnoDB 引擎/连接实例_intl_en.md

 ## Prerequisites
 ### Creating an account
-1. Log in to the [TencentDB for MySQL console] (https://console.cloud.tencent.com/tdsqld/instance-tdmysql).
+1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/tdsqld/instance-tdmysql).
 In the instance list, click an instance ID or **Manage** in the **Operation** column to enter the instance management page.
 2. On the instance management page, select **Account Management** and click **Create Account**.
 ![](https://main.qcloudimg.com/raw/148943eb024c9d3871b3c5d509de2e20.png)
 3. In the pop-up dialog box, enter the account name, host, and password.
 After confirming that everything is correct, click **Next**.